XRPLF/rippled/Builds/levelization/README.md

 The [levelization.sh](levelization.sh) script takes no parameters, reads no environment variables, and can be run from any directory, as long as it is in the expected location in the rippled repo.
+It is strongly recommended that `git clean -ix` be run to clean up any stale files that might interfere with accurate results.
-It can be run at any time from within a checked out repo, and will do an analysis of all the `#include`s in the rippled source.
+Otherwise, `levelization.sh` can be run at any time from within a checked out repo, and will do an analysis of all the `#include`s in the rippled source.
 The only caveat is that it runs much slower under Windows than in Linux.
 It hasn't yet been tested under MacOS.
 It generates many files of [results](results):